 Here, we describe operational and environmental parameters of the activity that will feed into identifying the area ensonified above the acoustic thresholds, which include source levels and transmission loss coefficient.
 In shallow water noise propagation is highly dependent on the properties of the bottom and the surface, among other things.
 Parameters such as depth and the bottom properties can vary with distance from the source.
-There is a low-frequency cut-off related to the water depth, below which energy is transferred directly into the sea floor.
+There is a lowfrequency cut-off related to the water depth, below which energy is transferred directly into the sea floor.
 Overall, the transmission loss in shallow water is a combination of cylindrical spreading effects, bottom interaction effects at lower frequencies and scattering losses at high frequencies.
+To estimate ensonified area, Hilcorp used the parabolic equation (PE) modelling algorithm RAMGeo (Collins, 1993) to calculate the transmission loss between the source and the receiver (SLR, 2017).
+The full modeling report, including details on modeling methodology and procedure and ensonification area figures, can be found in the Underwater and Airborne Noise Modelling Report attached as Appendix A in Hilcorp's application.
+We provide a summary here.

-To estimate ensonfied area, Hilcorp used the parabolic equation (PE) modelling algorithm RAMGeo (Collins, dependent acoustic problems with fluid seabed geo-acoustic properties.
+RAMGeo is an efficient and reliable PE algorithm for solving rangedependent acoustic problems with fluid seabed geo-acoustic properties.
 The noise sources were assumed to be omnidirectional and modelled as point sources.
 In practice many sources are directional, this assumption is conservative.
 To estimate Level A harassment and Level B harassment threshold distances, Hilcorp first obtained one-third octave source spectral levels via reference spectral curves with their subsequent corrections based on their corresponding overall source levels.
 Table 4 contains estimated source levels and Appendix B in Hilcorp's acoustic modeling report contains source spectrum shape used in the model (SLR, 2018).